theotown/lagom.github.io/src/blog/lagom-1-4-0-RC1.md

 * Upgraded to Akka HTTP 10.0.11
 * Upgraded to Play 2.6.10
 * Upgraded to akka-persistence-jdbc to 3.1.0
-* Akka-HTTP as default backend
+* Akka HTTP as default backend
 * maxFrameLength config parameter for WebSocketClient